-The Gates of Yosemite scene where this falls stands opposite the mouth of Yosemite Valley to El Capitan is often what comes our minds (and just about everyone else) when we think about Yosemite National Park.
-Ever since the landscape photographer Ansel Adams captured and immortalized the "Gates of Yosemite," it was probably instrumental in making Bridalveil Fall one of the most (if not the most) photographed waterfalls in the park!
+The Gates of Yosemite scene where this falls stands opposite the mouth of Yosemite Valley to El Capitan is often what comes to our minds (and just about everyone else's) when we think about Yosemite National Park.
+This scene even graces the park entrance signs, where you'll undoubtedly find someone taking that "I was there" photo right in front of the sign.
+Indeed, ever since the landscape photographer Ansel Adams captured and immortalized the "Gates of Yosemite," it was probably instrumental in making Bridalveil Fall one of the most (if not the most) photographed waterfalls in the park!

 The waterfall is said to be 620ft height and is one of the few waterfalls in the park that flows year-round.
 Even though its drainage is much smaller than that of Yosemite Falls (which doesn't flow year-round), this waterfall has a more lush and shaded drainage which keeps Bridalveil Creek flowing and thus keeps the waterfall flowing.